Srivijaya: Palembang

-Due to the contradicting pattern found in southern regions, like Palembang, in 1977 Bennet Bronson developed a speculative model for a better understanding of coastal-oriented states in Insular Southeast Asia, such as insular and peninsular Malaysia, the Philippines, and western Indonesia.
+Due to the contradicting pattern found in southern regions, like Palembang, in 1977 Bennet Bronson developed a speculative model for a better understanding of coastal-oriented states in Insular Southeast Asia, such as insular and Peninsular Malaysia, the Philippines, and western Indonesia.
 Its main focus was the relationship of political, economic and geographical systems.
 The general political and economic pattern of the region seems irrelevant to other parts of the world of their time, but in correlation with their maritime trade network, it produced high levels of socio-economic complexity.
 He concluded, from his earlier publications in 1974 that state development in this region developed much differently than the rest of early Southeast Asia.
 Bronson's model was based on the dendritic patterns of a drainage basin where its opening leads out to sea.
 Being that historical evidence places the capital in Palembang, and in junction of three rivers, the Musi River, the Komering River, and the Ogan River, such model can be applied.
 For the system to function appropriately, several constraints are required.
 The inability for terrestrial transportation results in movements of all goods through water routes, lining up economical patterns with the dendritic patterns formed by the streams.
-The second being the overseas center is economically superior to the ports found at the mouth of the rivers, having a higher population and a more productive and technologically advanced economy.
-Lastly, constraints on the land work against and do not developments of urban settlements.
+The second being the overseas centre is economically superior to the ports found at the mouth of the rivers, having a higher population and a more productive and technologically advanced economy.
+Lastly, constraints on the land work against and do not develop urban settlements.

 An aerial photograph taken in 1984 near Palembang (in what is now Srivijaya Archaeological Park) revealed the remnants of ancient man-made canals, moats, ponds, and artificial islands, suggesting the location of Srivijaya's urban centre.
-Several artefacts such as fragments of inscriptions, Buddhist statues, beads, pottery and Chinese ceramics were found, confirming that the area had, at one time, dense human habitation.
+Several artefacts such as fragments of inscriptions, Buddhist statues, beads, pottery and Chinese ceramics were found, confirming that the area had once been densely populated.
 By 1993, Pierre-Yves Manguin had shown that the centre of Srivijaya was along the Musi River between Bukit Seguntang and Sabokingking (situated in what is now Palembang, South Sumatra, Indonesia).
-Palembang is called in 巨港 (Jù gǎng, Giant Harbour), this is probably a testament of its history as once a great port.
+Palembang is called in 巨港 (Jù gǎng, Giant Harbour), this is probably a testament of its history as a once a great port.

-The recent troves discovered from the muddy sediments in the bottom of Musi river seems to confirms that Palembang was indeed the commercial centre of Srivijaya kingdom.
-In 2021 numbers of treasures were surfaced from shallows and riverbed by local fishermen that turns to be treasure divers.
-The troves includes coins of certain periods, gold jewelries, Buddhist statues, gems, colourful beads, and Chinese ceramic fragments.
-However, these troves are immediately lost for the historical knowledge, since local treasure hunters immediately has sold them to international antiquities dealers before archaeologists can properly study them.
-These discoveries has led to the treasure rush in Musi river in 2021, where locals has formed groups of treasure divers operating in some parts of Musi river in and around Palembang.
+In 2021 a number of treasures were found in the shallows and riverbed of the Musi River by local fishermen during a dive.
+The treasures included coins of various periods, gold jewelries, Buddhist statues, gems, colourful beads, and Chinese ceramic fragments.
+However, these troves were immediately lost as local treasure hunters sold them to international antiquities dealers before archaeologists could properly study them.
+These discoveries led to the treasure rush in the Musi River in 2021, where locals formed groups of treasure divers operating in parts of the Musi River in and around Palembang.
+These troves seem to confirm that Palembang was indeed the commercial centre of Srivijaya.